amandabrastad/2022ws_do_ab/coursework.md

 ## WHAT IS IT?

 - What is Ambidextrous organizations?
+* Definition - explore and exploit at the same time
 - What is it needed for?
+* The benefits
+* Example (Apple)

 ---
 ## HOW DOES IT WORK?